setris/notes/git_memo.md

 git checkout -b some_feature
 ```

-Do work in your branch `some_feature` and commit your changes.
+2. Do work in your branch `some_feature` and commit your changes.
 By now, the remote `develop` branch may have been updated with
-new changes.
+new changes by other contributors.

-While we are on the branch `some_feature`, let's
+While you are on the branch `some_feature`, let's fetch those changes,
-fetch those changes, merge them into `some_feature`, and place
+merge them into `some_feature`, and place your work on top
-our work on top (this is called *rebasing*):
+(this is called *rebasing*):

 ```
 git fetch origin
 git rebase origin/develop
 ```

-Once we finish our feature and rebase, we are ready to merge our
+This step is usually repeated any number of times while you are
+working on your feature.

+3. Once you finish working on your feature, rebase one last time to
+ensure that `some_feature` contains the most recent commits from
-branch `some_feature` into our mainline branch `develop`:
+`origin/develop`, then merge `some_feature` back into your mainline
+branch `develop`:

 ```
 git checkout develop